 However, when blanket bog is damaged, water loss speeds up and erosion begins, drying out the peat and causing losses to both carbon and biodiversity.
 This loss of carbon into the water supply can impact on water quality; requiring expensive treatment which ultimately impacts on customers’ water bills.
 Further to this, the release of CO2 into the atmosphere from degraded blanket bog could be turning them from an environment of carbon sequestration (a carbon sink) into environments of carbon release, adding to the UK’s greenhouse gas emissions.
 Dartmoor contains around 8,500 hectares of blanket bog - a habitat which is recognised as a priority habitat under the European Commission Habitats Directive which is the primary reason for the notification of the Dartmoor Special Area for Conservation and the moorland Site of Special Scientific Interest.
 However, currently this internationally important habitat is threatened by erosion as a result of past management and environmental conditions.

 Limited programmes of practical restoration took place every summer/autumn.
 Restoration works aimed to protect remaining intact blanket bog by reducing active erosion and to promote the regeneration of moorland bog vegetation, see the restoration page for a map, and more details).
 If successful, these will bring various benefits including:

 - restoration of a globally important habitat and its associated species such as the dunlin

 - improved water quality which benefits all river life including species such as the salmon

 The project investigated whether restoration of degraded bog alters the rate of run off into streams and rivers after rainfall.
 Which was part of a wider research and monitoring programme aimed at understanding how experimental restoration techniques will affect Dartmoor’s blanket bog.
-The knowledge gained from this programme will provide an evidence base for considering the potential for future work.
-For more information please visit our research and monitoring page (link).
+The knowledge gained from this programme has provided an evidence base for considering the potential for future work.